Michael Andretti: Other activities

 In 1996, Andretti invested in a Toyota dealership in his home state of Pennsylvania.
 Among his personal appearances, Andretti appeared as a contestant on season 5 of the reality TV series The Celebrity Apprentice, which debuted in February 2012.
 Andretti joined the show as a last-minute replacement for his son Marco, who dropped out when Marco's friend Dan Wheldon was killed in the 2011 IZOD IndyCar World Championship hours before Apprentice filming was scheduled to begin.
 Andretti was fired in the fourth episode, after a presentation for Buick executives of the Buick Verano.
 In March 2012, Andretti Sports Marketing took over as promoter of the Milwaukee Mile IndyCar race.
 The company also promoted the Indy Grand Prix of Louisiana, the Miami ePrix and the Global RallyCross Championship events at Washington and New York.

 Personal life

-Michael is a member of the Andretti racing family.
-He is the son of Formula 1, CART and NASCAR racing legend Mario Andretti.
-His brother Jeff Andretti competed in IndyCar.
-Michael's uncle Aldo Andretti was an open wheel racer until an accident ended his racing career.
-Aldo's son, John Andretti (Michael's first cousin), raced in IndyCar before he became a NASCAR regular.
-He returned to IndyCar in 2007, 2008, 2009, 2010 and 2011, where he raced in the Indy 500.
-Aldo's other son, Adam, is also a racing driver, and in 2006, Michael's eldest son, Marco, made his debut in the IndyCar Series.
-The Andretti family became the first family to have five members (Michael, Mario, Marco, Jeff, and John) compete in the same series (CART/Champ Car/IndyCar).

-Andretti attended Northampton Community College in Bethlehem, Pennsylvania.
 Andretti was married to Sandra "Sandy" Spinozzi from November 1985 to 1996 and they had two children, son Marco (born March 13, 1987) and daughter Marissa (born October 31, 1990).
-He remarried on December 24, 1997 to Leslie Wood.
+He remarried on December 24, 1997, to Leslie Wood.
 They had a son, Lucca, born September 16, 1999.
-Andretti officially separated from Leslie in 2003.
-On September 7, 2004 Andretti filed for divorce.
-Two years later on July 15, 2006 Andretti announced his engagement to former Miss Oregon Teen USA 1994, Playboy Playmate of the Year 2000, model and actress Jodi Ann Paterson.
-The couple were married on October 7, 2006 at the Andretti Winery in Napa Valley, California.
+Andretti officially separated from Wood in 2003, and filed for divorce on September 7, 2004.
+Two years later, on July 15, 2006, Andretti announced his engagement to former Miss Oregon Teen USA 1994, Playboy Playmate of the Year 1999, model and actress Jodi Ann Paterson.
+The couple were married on October 7, 2006, at the Andretti Winery in Napa Valley, California.
 They have twin children, Mario and Miati (Mia), born February 13, 2014.
-The couple resides in Fishers, Indiana.
+The couple currently resides in Fishers, Indiana.

 Awards

-Andretti was inducted into National Italian American Sports Hall of Fame in 2002, th Motorsports Hall of Fame of America in 2008, the Long Beach Grand Prix Walk of Fame in 2010, the Canadian Motorsports (International Division) Hall of Fame in 2012, and the Indianapolis Motor Speedway Hall of Fame in 2012.
+Andretti was inducted into National Italian American Sports Hall of Fame in 2002, the Motorsports Hall of Fame of America in 2008, the Long Beach Grand Prix Walk of Fame in 2010, the Canadian Motorsports (International Division) Hall of Fame in 2012, and the Indianapolis Motor Speedway Hall of Fame in 2012.